garettrobson/PhpCommitLint/README.md

 ### As a package

-_The recommended way to use this in development.s_
+_The recommended way to use this in development._

 First change directory to the composer project you want to use `php-commit-lint` on;